 Bram – who works for Holmen Husky provided us a Pulka (Norpulken) and drove us with his Toyota Land Cruiser from Alta on the E6 to a place which he suggested would be nice to explore.

-On the way to the shelter we also passed by Haldde mountain, which is a popular scenic point.
-In the past there was also a research centre on the top of the Haldde but there are only the buildings left with no ongoing activities.
+On the way to the shelter, we also passed by Haldde mountain, which is a popular scenic point.
+In the past, there was also a research center on the top of the Haldde but there are only the buildings left with no ongoing activities.

 While we were driving with Bram’s Land Cruiser we stopped on a local grocery store where we bought winter gas for our stove, matches and a lighter.

 Once we arrived on our starting point we unloaded our gear, said bye to Bram and got the pulka ready.
 From the somewhat close distance, we were able to hear some Huskies and also realized later on that this area seemed to be quite popular for husky tours once some huskies passed by (see video below).